 The history of Major League Baseball (MLB) in Dunedin began in 1977 when the expansion team, the Toronto Blue Jays, flew south for their very first Grapefruit League season.
 Dunedin has been the site for every Blue Jays Spring Training season, making Toronto the only major league franchise to have never changed Spring Training cities.
 While the ballpark has been known by many names, including Dunedin Stadium and Florida Auto Exchange Stadium, the official name of the field remains Grant Field.
 The stadium has a current capacity of 5,509 individual seats and features include a press box level with air-conditioned rooms, a scoreboard with electronic message display, regulation-sized Major League playing field and lighting, two half-fields (both with artificial turf), batting tunnels and full concession capabilities.

-Toronto Blue Jays official website
+Visit the Toronto Blue Jays official website

-Dunedin Blue Jays official website
+Visit the Dunedin Blue Jays official website

 373 Douglas Avenue